massimobonanni/AZ-203-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/AZ-203_07_lab_ak.md

 1. Close the currently open browser window.

-1. Return to the currently running **Visual Studio Code** application.
+1. Return to the currently running Visual Studio Code application.

-1. Observe the token rendered the output from the currently running console application.
+1. Observe the token rendered in the output from the currently running console application.

 1. Select **Kill Terminal** or the **Recycle Bin** icon to close the currently open terminal and any associated processes.

 #### Review

-In this exercise, you acquired a token from the Microsoft Identity Platform using the MSAL.NET library.
+In this exercise, you acquired a token from the Microsoft identity platform by using the MSAL.NET library.

-### Exercise 3: Query the Microsoft Graph using the .NET SDK
+### Exercise 3: Query Microsoft Graph by using the .NET SDK

 #### Task 1: Import the Microsoft Graph SDK from NuGet